 - Convulsions, seizures, stroke

-How Rehabilitation Can Help with Synthetic Drug Addiction
+How Rehabilitation Can Help with Synthetic Drugs Addiction

 Drug and alcohol addiction is a serious and worrisome occurrence.
 No doubt, the far-reaching consequences affect many, and it worries people who are connected to the addict.
 Parents are terrified at the thought of their children becoming addicted to drugs and alcohol.